Background for Prize

 From 2018 this prize has been expanded to provide an opportunity for two recent graduates or postgraduate students to attend the Water New Zealand Annual Conference or the Water New Zealand Stormwater Conference.

-- travel and accommodation to Water New Zealand's Annual Conference or Annual International Storm water Conference sponsored by the holders of the Gold Shovel prize; and
+- travel and accommodation to Water New Zealand's Annual Conference or Stormwater Conference sponsored by the holders of the Gold Shovel prize; and

-- a full registration to the Annual Conference, or the International Storm water Conference including the Conference Dinner, provided by Water New Zealand.
+- a full registration to the Annual Conference, or the Stormwater Conference including the Conference Dinner, provided by Water New Zealand.

 Following their attendance at their chosen Conference, the prize winner will be required to make a presentation to either a local Water New Zealand branch meeting or a Young Water Professionals meeting in their geographic area covering their observations of the conference attended, and to present on a water related topic of their choice.
 The duration of the total presentation should be approximately 30 minutes followed by questions and discussion.
 A written summary of the presentation shall also be submitted to Water New Zealand for publication in the bi-monthly Water journal.